 Child Tax Credit

-The $1,000 child tax credit has been extended through 2012 as well.
+For tax year 2013, the child tax credit is $1,000.
 A portion of the credit may be refundable, which means that you can claim the amount you are owed, even if you have no tax liability for the year.
 The credit is phased out for those with higher incomes.

 Earned Income Tax Credit (EITC)

-For tax year 2012, the maximum earned income tax credit (EITC) for low and moderate income workers and working families rises to $5,891, up from $5,751 in 2011.
-The maximum income limit for the EITC rises to $50,270 (up from $49,078 in 2011).
+For tax year 2013, the maximum earned income tax credit (EIC) for low and moderate income workers and working families rises to $6,044, up from $5,891 in 2012.
+The maximum income limit for the EITC rises to $51, 567 (up from $50,270 in 2012) for married filing jointly.
 The credit varies by family size, filing status and other factors, with the maximum credit going to joint filers with three or more qualifying children.

 Individuals - Education Expenses